||Pastoral Leadership in Context

 In this course the student carries out the project and writes the project report that is submitted to the advisers and readers.

-A continuation of DMPR 906, a student enrolls in this course if her or his project was not completed or accepted while enrolled in the project course.
-If the student's project is still not completed or accepted after enrollment in the continuation course for three subsequent and consecutive semesters, s/he must re-enroll in DMPR 906.
+A continuation of DMPR 906, a student enrolls in this course if the project was not completed or accepted while enrolled in the project course.
+If the student's project is still not completed or accepted after enrollment in the continuation course for three subsequent and consecutive semesters, they must re-enroll in DMPR 906.

 ||Elective Research Practicum